mtliendo/hashnode-articles/clfbx7fa100070alb3ml9bch0.md

 AWS AppSync is a fully managed GraphQL service.
 You supply it with a schema, give it data sources, and tell it how to connect to the data sources.
 As more requests come in, the service scales appropriately.
 If you've ever had [Taco Bell delivered to you](https://aws.amazon.com/solutions/case-studies/taco-bell/), [watched a show on HBO Max](https://aws.amazon.com/blogs/media/watch-now-hbo-max-uses-canaries-on-aws-for-outside-in-validation/), [saw stats on a live Ferrari F1 race](https://www.youtube.com/watch?v=1qYBEcG-fV4&t=1s), or [purchased a ticket from Ticketmaster](https://twitter.com/AWSstartups/status/1040844414627864576), then you've already interacted with AppSync.

-> As a managed GraphQL service, there isn't a GrapQL server to set up.
-Also, AppSync doesn't have its own client library and instead integrates with clients as part of the Amplify libraries package.
-This makes it hard to evaluate when compared to other GraphQL offerings.
->
-> However, if interested in a comparison, check out the [State of GraphQL survey](https://2022.stateofgraphql.com/en-US/).

 To resolve the data, you write JavaScript (native TypeScript support coming soon).
 Note that this isn't in a server, or even a serverless function like Lambda, this is a mapping that tells AppSync how to fetch the data.
 For example, the following is how a user would grab an item from DynamoDB:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1679014855591/007ba567-2808-4c6d-8bd6-5236569ed62d.png align="center")